ikhwansafamss/catalogue/README.md

 ```
 |- .github/
-|     |- workflows/
+|     |- workflows/ : contains instructions for GitHub, used to update the website and create releases:
+|           |- automated_release.yml: automatically runs the `python/create_release` script
+|           |                         once every 4 months
+|           |- manual_release.yml: runs the `python/create_release` script
+|           |                      when you click the workflow in the GitHub Actions tab
-|           |- build_website.yml: script that runs on github server anytime something is changed to the repo;
+|           |- update_website.yml: script that runs on github server anytime something is changed to the repo;
-|                                 it uses the scripts in the python folder to
+|                                  it uses the scripts in the `python` folder to
 |                                  download the spreadsheet (as .tsv) and Google Doc (as .docx)
 |                                  and rebuild the description json file.
+|- python/ :
+|    |- download_data.py: downloads the Google sheet (as .tsv) and Google Doc (as .docx)
+|    |                    into the work-in-progress/data folder
+|    |- parse_doc.py: parses the Google doc and converts it into a json file.
+|    |- create_release.py: script that creates a new release version of the website
+|    |                     (it copies the work-in-progress folder)
+|- md/ :
+|    |- release-notes.md: a markdown file that lists the releases,
+|    |                    and where you can take notes about what changed between releases.
+|- templates/ : templates for the website's html files.
 |- work-in-progress/ : contains all the data, images and scripts for the website
 |    |- data/ : contains the data from which the website is built
 |    |   |- msData.tsv: downloaded version of the spreadsheet